An Old Man and His Dog: Controversy

-In March 1993, during filming, Xie Jin struggled with finding a dog suitable for An Old Man And His Dog so he unknowingly approved Cheng Peng, a serial killer, and one of his dogs.
-He allowed Cheng to stay on set and help his dog perform in some of the scenes, with the payoff that he was cast as the body double for the main actor, Xie Tian, being filmed in some of the scenes in which the protagonist rides on horseback.
-Later when it was discovered that Cheng was a serial killer, the film was banned for two decades after its release, but the ban was rescinded sometime during the 2010s.
+In March 1993, during filming, Xie Jin struggled with finding a dog suitable for An Old Man And His Dog so he unknowingly approved Peng Cheng, a serial killer, and one of his dogs.
+He allowed Peng to stay on set and help his dog perform in some of the scenes, with the payoff that he was cast as the body double for the main actor, Xie Tian, being filmed in some of the scenes in which the protagonist rides on horseback.
+Later when it was discovered that Peng was a serial killer, the film was banned for two decades after its release, but the ban was rescinded sometime during the 2010s.